Corridor K: A Revived Relic of the 1960s

 A More Cost-Effective Option

+Beacuse the stream of federal funds once earmarked for Corridor K has been cut off by Congress, completing this project would take dollars away from other priorities, such as repairing structurally deficient bridges.
 The sensible alternative is to make improvements to the safety and efficiency of existing roads, which would avoid robbing hundreds of millions of dollars from real transportation needs in both Tennessee and North Carolina.
-In fact, the stream of federal funds once earmarked for Corridor K has been cut off by Congress.
-Completing this project would take dollars away from other priorities, such as repairing structurally deficient bridges.

 A Threat to the Cherokee National Forest

 As part of the Corridor K project, the Tennessee Department of Transportation is proposing to build a new highway through the Cherokee National Forest north of the existing highway, which follows the Ocoee River.
-It would destroy much-loved recreation areas, cause constant truck noise in protected wilderness areas, and fragment habitat for black bear and other wildlife.
+It would destroy much-loved recreation areas like the Rock Creek Scenic Gorge and Goforth Creek Canyon, cause constant truck noise in protected wilderness areas, and fragment habitat for black bear and other wildlife.

 In addition to chewing through largely pristine national forest lands, the new highway would require blasting through areas containing “hot rock,” resulting in potentially disastrous acidic runoff in trout streams and the Ocoee.